sysu-software-2022/LoupeRunner/README.md

 You can click [Latest blast+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) and choose corresponding package (**suffix: tar.gz**) which is applicable to your OS (Linux/macOS)

-Or you can just use `wget` to install your package:
+Or you can just use `wget` to install your package:  (You may install it in your working directory)